 In Poland, PLN 773.4 million was spent on measure 321 from public funds, which constituted 10.5 % of RDP 2007-2013 funds in total.
 As far as the directions of spending are concerned, projects aimed at the development of water and sewage infrastructure were definitely dominant (tab.
 1).
 At the national level, 92.27 % of the total funds of the entire operation were spent on them, implementing 82 % of all projects.
 Another type of infrastructure in rural areas which has been subsidized is infrastructure connected with local trade.
 Marketplaces were built or modernized, and expenditures for this purpose accounted for 3.53 % in the structure of expenditure of the entire measure.
 Projects on renewable sources received public support in the amount of 173.21 million PLN.
 In the structure of expenditures by directions, the share of projects covering the construction or purchase of infrastructure related to the operation of municipal waste management was small and represented 1.72 % of the total.
-The participation of projects supporting the development of the size of the co-financing obtained, also within a given type of infrastructure, as evidenced by basic statistical measures.
+The participation of projects supporting the development of the Internet network can be regarded as marginal.
+The projects differed from each other with the size of the co-financing obtained, also within a given type of infrastructure, as evidenced by basic statistical measures.
 The largest co-financing on average came from projects concerning the development of water and sewage infrastructure and marketplaces.